dennysfredericci/code-with-quarkus-quinoa/README.md

-# code-with-quarkus
+# Code With Quarkus and Angular

-This project uses Quarkus, the Supersonic Subatomic Java Framework.
+This project uses Quarkus in the backend and Angular in the frontend.

+The Angular is already configured with Tailwindcss and DaisyUI.

 If you want to learn more about Quarkus, please visit its website: <https://quarkus.io/>.